-Reference librarians are available to help you either at the reference desk or by appointment.
-Use the Law Library Staff directory to contact a librarian and schedule a convenient meeting time.
+Reference librarians are available to help you either in the reference department or by appointment.
+Use the Law Library staff directory to contact a librarian and schedule a convenient meeting time.

-The reference desk is located to the left of the library entrance.
-The Reference Desk is staffed during regular business hours and some evenings during the fall and spring semesters (see the library home page for specific hours).
-The Reference Desk is staffed by experienced reference librarians who are available to answer questions about research, database searching, and library services.
+The reference department offices are located in Reserve.
+See the library home page for specific hours.
+The reference department is staffed by experienced reference librarians who are available to answer questions about research, database searching, and library services.
 You can also contact a reference librarian by emailing email@example.com.

 Search the law library catalog and check out materials with your ID card at the circulation desk on the second floor of the library or at the self-checkout machine at the circulation desk.
 Be sure to turn in materials on time as loan periods vary and fines do accrue.
 See our borrowing policies.